Virginia Tech® home

 Political Science Major

-What Is a Major in Political Science?
+What is a Major in Political Science?

 We study how governments and political systems interact to distribute wealth and power across a global society.
 The theoretical and historical foundations, cultural characteristics, and economic dimensions of both domestic and international politics are considered.
 The courses provide strong preparation for careers in government, business, law, politics, and education.

-Why Study Political Science Here?
+Why Study Political Science at Virginia Tech?

 Our strong network with local, state, and federal governments will provide you with the opportunity to put your knowledge to work.
 Our advisors help with course selection, degree requirements, internships, career planning, and applications for graduate and law school.
 We offer options in legal studies, national security, and political theory.